SmartAQnet/CrowdsensorConfig/README.md

 CrowdsensorConfig is an android app used to configure a stationary crowdsensor of SmartAQNet in a users wifi.

-CrowdSensorConfig first looks for available wifis and lists them on screen.
+CrowdSensorConfig first looks for the wifi provided by the sensor.available wifis and lists them on screen.

 <img src="images/Screenshot_20200228-100153.png"  width="230" height="360">

+If there are several sensors available the sensors are shown in alist.
+The user selects his sensor by clicking on the appropriate list entry.

+<img src="images/Screenshot_20200228-100205.png"  width="230" height="360">

+Next step the sensor looks for available wifis and shows the result in a list.
 The user selects his wifi by clicking on the appropriate list entry.

-<img src="images/Screenshot_20200228-100205.png"  width="230" height="360">

-He then has to enter the credentials of the selected wifi.

 <img src="images/Screenshot_20200228-100219.png"  width="230" height="360">

-After that the application connects to the wifi of the user.
-The crowdsensor opens it's own wifi with his id as ssid.
-When CrowdsensorConfig is connected to the wifi, he asks the user to enter the id of the sensor, or to scan the QR code on the sensorsscreen.
+The user shall then enter the password for the selected wifi and then click on continue.

 <img src="images/Screenshot_20200228-100249.png"  width="230" height="360">

-The application then tries to connect to the sensors wifi.

-By successful connection the app sends the wifi credentials to the sensor, which then reboots to connect to the users wifi.
+After that the application does several succesive steps.
+First it tries to connect to the sensor's wifi and send the wifi credentials to the sensor via HTTP, which is then restarted.

-When the sensor is restarted, the app tries to find the sensor in the user's wifi by it's mDNS adress "NodeID.local"
+It then reconnects to the user's wifi and starts to look for he sensor in the user's wifi by it's mDNS adress "NodeID.local".
+If the sensor is found,the app starts an external browser which shows the sensors webpage.

-When the app is able to find the senor, it opens up the sensors configuration page in an external browser window.
+What can go wrong?

+If the user provided the wrong password for his wifi, the app asks him to reenter his password and continues again from there.

+It may happen that the app doesn't find the sensor in the user's wifi although he is available.
+In that case it asks the user to look on the sensor's screen for the IP-adress given to the sensor by the router and enter it.
+The app checks the IP-adress and then continues by starting an external browser, which shows the sensors webpage.

+Known issues:

+Looking for wifis and sensors is not very reliable.
+It may sometimes happen that the app doesn't find any wifi or sensor.
+In most cases it helps to just wait for some seconds and then hit retry.
+If that doesn't help just restart the app.